The unusual sport of canal jumping comes from The Netherlands (Holland), where it is called Fierljeppen.

 You can see this sport in action, in these videos of canal jumping.

-- Pole Climbing — involves climbing very high wooden poles
+- Pole Climbing — involves climbing very high wooden poles as fast a possible.

 - Pole Vault (Track and Field) — an athletics event in which a competitor leaps over a bar uing a flexible pole.